Parent Re-opening Survey

 When your child is sick:

-Please do not send your child to school if they are ill.
+When school re-opens, please do not send your child to school if they are ill.
 Keep them home until the fever is below 100 °F and symptom-free for 24 hours without medication.
 Our staff is prepared to support students and families who may be absent because of illness.

 It is so important that we stay diligent in our efforts to keep everyone healthy.
 Thank you for your continued support.